 About the Artist

-Marc received a 2003 GAP to further the documentation of 98101.
-Dombrosky’s works are “investigations of overlooked spaces and mundane events.”
+Marc received 2003 GAP Award funding to further the documentation of 98101.
+His works are “investigations of overlooked spaces and mundane events.”
 Since 1988, he has been making rubbings on walls in rooms in which he has lived and worked in an attempt to decipher the patterns they contain.
-During the last exhibition of this work, Dombrosky hired a professional photographer to document the space and catalogue the relationship between the viewer and the drawings.
+During the last exhibition of this work, he hired a professional photographer to document the space and catalogue the relationship between the viewer and the drawings.
 “The photographs become, in many ways, an extension of the work itself.
 By expanding the ways in which I record this project (its components and environments), I hope to gain insight into how (and where) the work can develop.”
-Dombrosky plans to use funds to defray the costs of self-publishing a book documenting this work, and to further collaborative efforts with local photographers.
+Marc plans to use funds to defray the costs of self-publishing a book documenting this work, and to further collaborative efforts with local photographers.

 Information included above was provided by artist at the time of application.